cbmmd42/quizappbackend/README.md

 Operating system: Ubuntu 18.04.3 LTS
 Basic LAMP setup<br/>
 ## quizappui
-If i were to resetup my server, I would clone this quizappui into quickappbackend in on my server.
+If i were to resetup my server, I would clone quizappui into quickappbackend in on my server.

 ## Server.js
 This server handles requests for questions.
 I wrote each server file in sections which is why they are separated.